ozwillo/ozwillo-datacore/README.md

     cp -rf ../../workspace/oasis-datacore/oasis-datacore-web/target/datacore/* ../webapps/ROOT/
     ./catalina.sh start

 Then to have a look at API docs, open a browser at http://localhost:8080/swagger-ui/index.html , specify http://localhost:8080/api-docs and click "explore".
 To try it out, for instance do a GET /dc/type/city to see what cities are available.
+For more, see the [wiki]().

 NB. alternatively, there is an embedded Jetty container deploying at http://localhost:8180 : mvn -Pjetty:run clean install